PraseodymiumSpike/Battalion-Ideas/Battalions/Great Worm.md

 * could Move or Capture to Spaces labeled "y" through an adjacent Space labeled "x", which it could not Leap to
 * could Leap without Capturing to Spaces labeled "t"
 ### Talon
 The Talon combines the abilities of the Arm and the Wing.
-If a Talon is used, this affects a Worm Titan as if both an Arm and a Wing were used that turn.
+If a Talon is used, this affects a Friendly Worm Titan as if both an Arm and a Wing were used that turn.

 ![Talon](https://github.com/user-attachments/assets/a454a3f9-2743-4d33-90f8-9fc14a4c1872)
 * could Move or Capture to Spaces labeled "s" without Leaping